chandrashritii/ind-taxonbot-poc/README.md

 # IND-TaxonBot

-A wealth-tech ops copilot built as an interview POC for the **Growth Associate** role at INDmoney.
+A wealth-tech ops copilot built as a POC.

-TaxonBot solves one specific problem: about a third of INDmoney's US-stock-transfer users abandon their flow at the receiving-broker step (wrong DTC numbers, misclassified CDSL reason codes, accidental short-term tax events).
+TaxonBot solves one specific problem: INDmoney's US-stock-transfer flow faces user dropoffs because of the UX not being fully automated, results in long-winding customer support threads, and manual, complex steps to be done by the user at the receiving-broker step (wrong DTC numbers, misclassified CDSL reason codes, accidental short-term tax events).
 Today these failures get resolved in 4+ days through support tickets.
 This POC compresses that into under 60 seconds, via two product surfaces:

 1. **Diagnose a screen.** The user uploads a screenshot of their stuck broker portal.
 A multimodal LLM reads it, audits each field, and ships a one-tap correction with an auto-fill animation.